Name, College Year

 The Afcons judgement is a recent one which heavily deals with Alternative Dispute Practices in India.
-Afcons standing is purely based on somethings like interpretation on sec89 of CPC, Purposive construction of statutes, Salem BAR 1 & 2, From my first day I got a chance to use their library.
+Afcons standing is purely based on something like interpretation on section 89 of CPC, purposive construction of statutes, Salem BAR 1 & 2, From my first day I got a chance to use their library.
 I began to read Getting Yes with Your self and other worthy opponents by William Ury on my second day.

-On my 3rd day I was able to shadow a real life mediation in District consumer redressal forum it’s a dispute between airline carrier and its customer In that case, Air line carrier lost customers Luggage in connection flights.
+On my 3rd day I was able to shadow a real-life mediation in District consumer redressal forum it’s a dispute between airline carrier and its customer.
+In that case, an Airline carrier lost customers Luggage in connection flights.
 It was mediated by Adv.
 Maryanne Thomas and Asha Sathyanarayanan, who are experienced mediators.
 It was a second session of mediation.
-In that session, I felt power imbalance but since it’s a consumer court, the law stood in the consumer’s view point.
+In that session, I felt power imbalance but since it’s a consumer court, the law stood in the consumer’s viewpoint.

-On my 4th day I was able to attend a mediation session in Karnataka state consumer redressal commission which was mediated by Maryanne Thomas, Aparna and Asha Sathyanarayan.
-The dispute was between a builder and some its buyers.
-It is 12 year old case.
-It was a first session.
-The mediators gave an introduction about what is mediation, and heard both sides and helped the parties to reach a self determined solution.
+On my 4th day, I was able to attend a mediation session in Karnataka state consumer redressal commission which was mediated by Maryanne Thomas, Aparna and Asha Sathyanarayan.
+The dispute was between a builder and some of its buyers.
+It is a 12-year-old case.
+It was the first session.
+The mediators gave an introduction about what is mediation, and heard both sides and helped the parties to reach a self-determined solution.

 My days in CAMP were like the above.
-I have witnessed plenty of real life mediations.
+I have witnessed plenty of real-life mediations.
 That’s the best part of interning with CAMP.
-Due to confidentiality we may not be able to attend mediations in real life, but CAMP’s interns gets that chance.
+Due to confidentiality, we may not be able to attend mediations in real life, but CAMP’s interns get that chance.

-As a pioneer institution in the mediation CAMP is the best option to intern for someone who is interested in mediation.
-I had to done extensive research work to help them to prepare a paper on Afcons judgement.
-Aprana is incharge for interns and she will take care of all interns well.
+As a pioneer institution in the mediation, CAMP is the best option to intern for someone who is interested in mediation.
+I had to do extensive research work to help them to prepare a paper on Afcons judgement.
+Aparna is incharge for interns and she will take care of all interns well.
 It was a very good experience and it will make you an expert on the topic.